-I also thought of the selectiveness of my own memories of Israel.
+I also thought of my own memories of Israel.
 My overriding impression was of a siege society.
 Though I never felt particularly unsafe, every public building is a terrorist target and long queues for searches are commonplace.
 The only people not searched are the young men and women in uniform who carried guns into railway stations with the same insouciance as others carry guitars.
 They carried them in uniform and in mufti.
 They carried them on the streets and in the markets and the cinemas and cafes.
 They nestled up to them on buses and trains in Jerusalem’s thriving new city.
 They also patrolled with them along the ancient chequered streets of the Old City.
-This epicentre of the Israel’s problems since the 1967 Six Day War is divided by its Jewish, Christian, Armenians and Arab quarters and also by the sensitive and doubly disputed Temple Mount, which is cordoned off behind razor wire.
+This epicentre of the Israel’s problems since the 1967 Six Day War is divided by its Jewish, Christian, Armenians and Arab quarters and also by the sensitive and doubly disputed Temple Mount, cordoned off behind razor wire.

-In asking these questions, Israel is attempting to cover its guilt.
-Because despite its first world status in a third world Arab region, Israel has never properly dealt with the people it shares Palestine with.
+Despite its first world status in a third world Arab region, Israel has never properly dealt with the people it shares Palestine with.
 Like the Jews, the Palestinian Arabs also have an affinity with their land and they know 1948, the year the Israeli state was founded, as Al Nakbar – “The catastrophe”.
 Hundreds of thousands were forced off their land and became refugees in the West Bank, Gaza, Jordan and southern Lebanon.

 The Palestinians weren’t wanted anywhere, but Lebanon was particularly difficult.
-This small but always vibrant country has long been a strategic melting pot.
+This small but vibrant country has long been a strategic melting pot.
 It was already a patchwork of different religious groups before 100,000 mainly Sunni Islam Palestinian arrived.
 Most were treated with hostility.
 There hasn’t been a census in Lebanon since 1932 because the powerful Christian Maronites don’t want confirmation the population is shifting towards Islam.
 The arrival of the Palestinians was a major factor in the complex civil war that tore the country apart between 1975 and 1990.
-The Mediterranean metropolis Beirut was destroyed many times over, the US and Israelis were dragged in and in the end Syria established a fragile hegemony over the warring tribes.
+The Mediterranean metropolis Beirut was destroyed many times over, the US and Israelis were dragged in and Syria established a fragile hegemony over the warring tribes.

 The Lebanese Palestinians were disenfranchised and living in squalid camps.
-These camps were the seeds for the PLO which used the cover of the civil war to wage their own counter-insurgency across the border on Israel.
+These camps were the seeds for the PLO which used the cover of the civil war to wage counter-insurgency across the border on Israel.
 In April 1982, a PLO splinter group shot an Israel diplomat in London.
 Although the victim survived, this was the excuse Israel needed to invade southern Lebanon.
 They established a buffer zone with tacit American support.

 Waltz with Bashir is a film of laughter and forgetting.
-It was made by Ari Folman who was a 19 year old infantryman at the time of the war.
+It was made by Ari Folman, a 19-year-old infantryman at the time of the war.
 Folman had lost his memories of the Lebanon campaign and was attempting to piece them back together with the help of people he served with.
 The film received mixed reviews in Israel with some saying he was too sympathetic to the IDF and others finding the parallels between the Palestinian camps and Nazi camps distasteful.
 The film is banned in Lebanon but 90 people attended a private screening in Beirut in January.
 Folman was delighted.
 “I wanted to show young people what war really looks like without glam and glory, without brotherhood of man and all the stupid things you might see in big American anti-war movies,” he said at the time.
 “Maybe that will convince them not to attend the next war that our leaders are cooking up for us.”